AviatrixSystems/Azure_Controller_HA/README.md

 1. Function Timeout error can occur during the restore process.
 In case of this error please login to the new controller to validate if the backup has been restored successfully.
 ![ScreenShot](./Restore-error.png)

 2. Failover may or may not be triggered when instance is stopped manually.
-This inconsistent behaviour was due to an unpredictable outcome of Azure LB health probes.
+As per azure, this inconsistent behavior is technically by design when manual auto scale feature is used in azure virtual machine scale set.

 Note: